WestPeakResearch/WestPeakWebsite/src/content/Team/Hilary-Lau/index.md

 ---
 type: "team"
 name: "Hilary Lau"
-degree: "Bachelor of Commerce - General | Year 1"
+degree: "Bachelor of Science - General | Year 2"
 position: "Tech Director"
 management: "True"
 research: ["WING_Hilary_Lau.pdf"]
 headshot: hilary.jpg
 ---

-Hilary is a first-year commerce student intending to specialize in Finance.
-Hilary hopes to develop his passion for investing and the capital markets within WestPeak, by acquiring quantitative and analytical skills, as well as meeting like-minded people with similar ideals.
+Hilary is a second-year student in the Faculty of Science.
+He hopes to apply skills from technology within WestPeak, as well as continuing to learn more about the capital markets.

-In his free time, Hilary enjoys biking to Stanley Park, running around campus, hiking on the North Shore and taking photos around Vancouver.
-He is also an avid biography reader.
+In his free time, Hilary enjoys biking around Vancouver, running on trails in Pacific Spirit Park, hiking on the North Shore and taking photos of landscapes.
+He is also an avid chess player.